jamesgober/Config/docs/php/files/src/Config.php.txt

      * Adds or updates a configuration value.
      *
      * If the key contains dots, indicating a grouped or flattened list,
-     * the method checks if the key exists in the grouped configurations and updates it.
+     * the method ensures the group and config data are updated accordingly.
-     * Otherwise, it adds the key-value pair to the main configuration array.
      *
      * @param string $key The configuration key (supports dot notation for groups).
      * @param mixed $value The configuration value.